Zere-m/cse15l-lab-reports/test.md

 ![Image](cat3.png)
 * The working directory was home before and after the command was run
 * Running the command with a path to a file printed out the contents of that file
-* The output is not an error, contents of a file were printed as expected
+* The output is not an error, the contents of a file were printed as expected